What is a conceptual framework? Definition, theory and example

 In addition, the guidelines help you to reach a final result.
-The standards that are determined in advance will be consistent with this framework, so that everyone who has the variables knows exactly what is expected.
+The standards that are determined in advance will be consistent within this framework, so that everyone who has the variables knows exactly what is expected.

-It’s Your Turn
+Now It’s Your Turn

 What do you think?
-Are you using a Conceptual Framework in research or problem solving?
-Can you apply the Conceptual Model in today’s modern business companies?
+Are you using a conceptual framework in research or problem solving?
+Can you apply the conceptual model in today’s modern business companies?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for problem analysis and researching?

 Share your experience and knowledge in the comments box below.